pulumi/pulumi-hugo/themes/default/content/blog/software-developer-experience-devex-devx-devops-culture/index.md

 Culture is not something you are—it's something you do.
 Software companies often focus on DevOps practices and culture, but all would benefit from adopting a DevOpsAll since the entire company should strive for the same thing.
 The diversity of perspectives, ideas, and insights can spark creativity and innovation and even ensure product-market alignment.

-## Organizational Culture is a Predictor of Outcome Success
+## Organizational culture is a predictor of outcome success

 Why it matters?
 Organizational culture encompasses everyone, from the development team and operations to product management teams, sales, marketing, and more.